vpegado/angular-percentage-filter/README.md

-angular-percentage-directive
+angular-percentage-filter
 ============================

 Percentage filter for angular.js

-1. `bower install angular-percentage-directive`
+1. `bower install angular-percentage-filter`
 2. Include the `percentage.js` script into your app.
 3. Add `percentage` as a module dependency to your app.
 4. Insert the `percentage` filter: